 If the CBE upholds an appeal, it quashes the disputed ruling either wholly or in part.
 The CBE is not authorised to substitute the old ruling with a new one, but it can decide that the body in question must make a new ruling and it can impose conditions and a time limit for this (for example, that an exam must be offered within two weeks, or that an exam should be reassessed).
-The ruling on the appeal is sent to the student, who is informed of their right to appeal against the ruling within six weeks to the Appeals Tribunal for Higher Education in The Hague (see 10.8).
+The ruling on the appeal is sent to the student, who is informed of their right to appeal against the ruling within six weeks to the Council of State (see 10.8).